Skip to content

 Insertion Tube Care

 • Avoid sharp bends: Never force the tube into a bend radius smaller than the manufacturer’s minimum specification.
-Kinking the tube can permanently damage the internal fiber bundles or camera cable.

 • Coil correctly for storage: Always coil the insertion tube in large, loose loops (minimum 15 cm diameter).
-Tight coiling causes fatigue cracks over time.

 Optical System Maintenance

 • Lens cleaning: Use only dedicated optical lens cleaning solution and lint-free lens tissue.
-Never use paper towels, clothing, or household cleaners.

 • Avoid touching the lens: Fingerprints leave oils that attract dust and degrade image clarity.
-Handle the distal tip by the tube, not the tip itself.

 Articulation System Care

 • Lubricate per manufacturer guidelines: Some models require periodic lubrication of the articulation mechanism.
-Consult your product manual for the correct lubricant type and interval.

 • Inspect control response: If the tip feels stiff or does not return to center smoothly, have the unit serviced before the next inspection job.